-God Help Us All: This Is the Next Leader of the Free World
+God Help Us All: This Is Now the Leader of the Free World

 Remember when Trump signed the Republican National Committee's pledge, promising not to run as a third-party candidate?
 That's a contract I bet they wish they could walk that decision back.
 They legitimized a man who could be at the core of America's undoing.

 When self-described billionaire Donald Trump entered the 2016 Presidential race, many people thought it was silly, another of his desperate ploys for the media limelight.
 He had been talking about running for President since his Oprah appearance in 1987.

 Besides, in a crowded field of qualified candidates, how could voters take seriously a loud-mouthed, thin-skinned, and oddly orange-tinted 70-year-old man who sports a combination comb-over/mullet and brags about grabbing women's private parts?

 What were the chances?
 Really.
 The meglomaniacal Trump

 - has bankrupted his companies four times

 - has been married three times

 - has never previous held elected office (not even a city council seat) and

 - continues to routinely engage in Twitter rants unbecoming of even the meanest middle school bully.

 But we knew all this, and yet here we are.
-This is really happening.
+People wanted change, and they have it.
 Now Trump, elevated as the Republican candidate and now elected President, gives life to the old adage, "Be careful what you ask for because you just might get it."

 I love the poorly educated.

 Backstory of a Bully in a Business Suit

 Donald Trump is an alleged billionaire with all the charisma of a rabid raccoon (apologies to raccoons).
 Born into wealth, he was sent to military school to address behavioral problems that included assaulting a teacher.
 (The psychologist in me would question whether that was a clear, early sign of psychopathology in him.)

 He consistently shirked owning responsibility.
 During the Vietnam Era, Trump evaded the draft with a medical deferment due to heel spurs.
 However, ask him about the situation, and he's suddenly real fuzzy on the details of his impairment.